shybovycha/flash.hx/README.md

 The list of labels could be configured using the existing `jump-label-alphabet` config option under the `[editor]` section in the `~/.config/helix/config.toml` file.

+This plugin supports two matching modes - when the jump label is placed at the end of the match and when it is placed at the start of the match, meaning jump would happen to either the beginning of the match or the end of the match, correspondingly.

+This behaviour can be configured by either issuing a command `:flash-set-jump-to [start|end]` or by using the `(flash-config 'jump-to 'start)` or `(flash-config 'jump-to 'end)` helpers in the `init.scm` file.

 ## Known limitations

 Currently, there are quite a few limitations in this plugin, most of them due to a work-in-progress nature of the plugin system: